reimagined/resolve/docs/basics/frontend.md

 # Optimistic Commands

-With this approach, a component applies model changes before synchronizing them with the server via an aggregate command.
+If a component is connected to a reSolve ReadModel, you can enhance its responsiveness by providing it with **optimistic UI update** functionality.
+With this approach, a component applies model changes on the client side before synchronizing them with the server via an aggregate command.
 After a command has been sent and the server has returned an OK response, data is synchronized between the client and server sides.

+Use the following steps to implement the optimistic update functionality:

+* Create Redux actions that will perform optimistic updates:

+* Implement an optimistic reducer function that responds to these commands to update the corresponding slice of the Redux state:

+* Implement an optimistic middleware to intercept actions used to communicate with a Read Model and update the Redux state accordingly: